dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 \begin{equation}
 \Phi^{-1}(0.025)=-1.959964
-(\#eq:binaryTask-Phi-Inv-alpha-by2)
+(\#eq:binary-task-Phi-Inv-alpha-by2)
 \end{equation}

 The next command `qnorm(1-0.025)` demonstrates the identity:

 \begin{equation}
 \Phi^{-1}(1-0.025)=+1.959964
-(\#eq:binaryTask-PhiInv-One-Minus-alphaby2)
+(\#eq:binary-task-PhiInv-One-Minus-alphaby2)
 \end{equation}

 The last two commands demonstrate that `pnorm` and `qnorm`, applied in either order, are inverses of each other.

-Eqn. \@ref(eq:binaryTask-Phi-Inv-alpha-by2) means that the (rounded) value -1.96 is such that the area under the pdf to the left of this value is 0.025.
-Similarly, Eqn. \@ref(eq:binaryTask-PhiInv-One-Minus-alphaby2) means that the (rounded) value +1.96 is such that the area under the pdf to the left of this value is 1-0.025 = 0.975.
-In other words, -1.96 captures, to its left, the 2.5th percentile of the unit-normal distribution, and 1.96 captures, to its left, the 97.5th percentile of the unit-normal distribution, Fig. \@ref(fig:binaryTask-shaded-tails).
+Eqn. \@ref(eq:binary-task-Phi-Inv-alpha-by2) means that the (rounded) value -1.96 is such that the area under the pdf to the left of this value is 0.025.
+Similarly, Eqn. \@ref(eq:binary-task-PhiInv-One-Minus-alphaby2) means that the (rounded) value +1.96 is such that the area under the pdf to the left of this value is 1-0.025 = 0.975.
+In other words, -1.96 captures, to its left, the 2.5th percentile of the unit-normal distribution, and 1.96 captures, to its left, the 97.5th percentile of the unit-normal distribution, Fig. \@ref(fig:binary-task-shaded-tails).
 Since between them they capture 95percent of the unit-normal pdf, these two values can be used to estimate 95percent confidence intervals.

 ```r